ioi-2017/tps/doc/README.md

 # git and terminal interface

-You can login to [http://tps.ioi2017.org/git](http://tps.ioi2017.org/git) and goto any task, and see the git (SSH) address to clone the task.
-It is very helpful to go to Settings (from the top-right corner) and add public ssh keys in `SSH Keys` tab to bypass all password prompts in the future.
+You can login to [http://tps.ioi2017.org/git](http://tps.ioi2017.org/git), go to any task and use the (SSH) address to clone the task.
+It is helpful to go to Settings (from the top-right corner) and add public ssh keys in `SSH Keys` tab to bypass all password prompts in the future.
 SSH keys can be generated using `ssh-keygen` command.

-To install the TPS terminal interface, first clone the common/scripts repository using the following commands:
+To install the TPS terminal interface, clone the common/scripts repository and install it using the following commands:

 ```
 git clone ssh://git@tps.ioi2017.org:10022/common/scripts.git